jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

 you know

-* :ref:`how to make a test driven development environment manually<how to make a test driven development environment>`
+* :ref:`how to make a Python test driven development environment manually<how to make a Python test driven development environment>`
 * :ref:`how to raise AssertionError with assert methods<what causes AssertionError?>`
 * :ref:`how to make functions<what is a function?>`
 * :ref:`what causes AttributeError<what causes AttributeError?>`